longshotlabs/composable-forms/docs/spec/errors.md

 ## Static Properties

+### defaultProps

+You must include the `defaultProps` static property, even if it is only an empty object.

 ### isComposableFormErrors

 Set this to `true` so that the containing form and other components know that your component implements the ErrorsBlock specification.